thecommons-urbit/chess/NEW_FEATURES.md

 v0.9
 - Improved UI
-  - Chessground for board
+  - Chessground for practice board
-    - Practice board
-      - Enable animation after en passant
-      - Save practice board state
     - Improved promotion interface
     - Title
-      - Reset Button
-      - Notification for mate
-    - Game board
+  - Chessground for game board
   - New panel for games/challenges
   - lichess challenge interface
   - New side interface for game board